Anorexia nervosa is a silent killer.

 The most obvious symptom of anorexia is the extreme weight loss which is suffered by those who develop this disorder.
 Although this symptom would show up only relatively later on and will be caused by the other symptoms.

-Here are other symptoms of anorexia which you should know about:
+Here are other symptoms of anorexia that you should know about:

 These are not the only symptoms that people who suffer from anorexia will exhibit but these are the more common ones.